Admire Vega: Stud record

 Admire Vega was retired from racing to become a breeding stallion at Shadai Stallion Station.
 He had some success in four seasons at stud, siring the Grade I winners Kiss to Heaven (Oka Sho) and Blumenblatt (Mile Championship).
-He died in October 2004 at the age of eight.
+He died suddenly on 29 October 2004 at the age of eight.
+An autopsy revealed that the cause of death was an accidental stomach rupture.

+A funeral was held for Admire Vega on 23 November of the same year at the Shadai Stallion Station, which was attended by 200 people including at least 50 fans, trainer Hashida, and House of Councillors member Seiko Hashimoto.